Salary Survey Icon

 Working interviews are an integral part of the dental hygiene interview process.
 In a working interview, a candidate comes to the office to perform the duties they would be expected to perform at the dental practice if they were hired as a dental hygienist.
-Other professions such as business management, engineering, or even other healthcare fields don’t require working interviews, so why are hygienists subject to proving their skills in a working interview?
+Other professions such as business management, engineering, or even other healthcare fields don’t require working interviews, so why are hygienists subject to proving their skills in such an environment?

 Why Do Dental Working Interviews Exist?

 Put yourself in the dentist’s shoes.
-They are making an investment for their office, so wouldn’t it be nice to try it before you buy it?
+They are investing in their office, so wouldn’t it be nice to try it before you buy it?
 We do this all the time in dentistry.
 Our sales reps drop off samples for us to try and compare to other products in order to prove their products are worth purchasing.
 One reason they are done is that often there are multiple hygienists applying for this one position and the dentist wants to make sure he or she is choosing the best fit for their practice.

 After all, dental hygiene is a unique mix of both healthcare and customer service.
 Being able to see a candidate’s clinical hard skills in action –– their knowledge of oral bacterium, pathology, pharmacology, and systemic diseases as well as their ability to perform periodontal therapies, administer local anesthesia, produce clear radiographs, is critical.
 Just as critical are their soft skills like how they interact with patients and the rest of the hygiene team and office.